9trocode/Holberto-School-Test/README.md

 - Run the following command and navigate to http://localhost:3000 in your browser.

 ### Login Details
-- To login use either of this data app consist of pre-seeded data by default
+- To login use either of this details, by default app consist of pre-seeded data
 ```sh
 $ email: admin@gmail.com, password: password => role: Admin
 $ email: test@gmail.com, password: password => role: User